AlvinSetyaPranata/AlvinSetyaPranata/README.md

-# Hi there, I'm Alvin
+# Hi there 👋👋, I'm Alvin

-**I'm a student from Indonesia, who loves working on web, desktop and mobile applications.
-I like to learn new things because I am very curious about new things. for now I like to build mostly web-based applications, API's, Desktop applications, and mobile application**
+**I'm a student from Indonesia 🇮🇩, who loves working on web, desktop and mobile applications.
+I like to explore and learn new things because of my great curiousity about technology. for now I often build mostly web-based applications, API's, Desktop applications, and mobile application.**

 <br>